THS-International/website/src/markdown-pages/aboutTHS.md

 ## Becoming a THS Member

 There are various perks of becoming a THS member, but please check out their website below to figure out what those are.
+Just as a reminder, as a participant of the THS International Reception, you **do not** need to be a member of THS.

 In order to become a student member of THS, you need to have an active course registration at KTH.
 If you are only admitted to a course/program, but not registered, then it is not sufficient.
 You can check your registrations here.
 You can pay the membership fee [here](https://login.kth.se/login?service=https%3A%2F%2Fsaml-5.sys.kth.se%2Fidp%2FAuthn%2FExtCas%3Fconversation%3De2s1&entityId=https%3A%2F%2Fths.arcmember.net) or at [KårX](https://ths.kth.se/contact/student-union-office), THS's Office in Nymble.
 You cannot sign up for membership in advance.